(Part 1 of 12 in series, Stephan Guyenet's "Whole Health Source")

 By being health-conscious — reading, learning, making small changes — you’re going to have a huge affect on your health.
 In the long run, you don’t need to learn every little scientific nuance (because who has time for that, right?)
 Instead, you learn a little each day and continuously work to make small improvements.

-(Part 5 of 12 in Stephan Guyenet's "Whole Health Source")
+(Part 5 of 12 in series, Stephan Guyenet's "Whole Health Source")

 The bottom line is that experimental models of atherosclerosis appear to rely on overloading herbivorous species with dietary cholesterol that they are not equipped to clear.
 SFA does exacerbate the increase in LDL caused by cholesterol overload.
 But in the absence of excess cholesterol, it does not necessarily raise LDL even in species ill-equipped to digest these types of fats.
 Dietary cholesterol has a modest effect on LDL cholesterol in humans, and it has even less effect on LDL particle number, a more important measure.
 So there may not be a cholesterol overload for saturated fat to exacerbate in humans.